Excellence in academic programs

 Generous scholarship opportunities

+Westminster’s purpose-driven academic programs give you the experience and confidence to succeed.
+We help secure résumé-building internship opportunities at places like Goldman Sachs, Fidelity Investments, Delta Air Lines, the American Heart Association, and more.
 Undergraduate research opportunities are a priority for our faculty as they mentor students to publish and present at conferences both locally and nationally.
-Within five months of graduation, 90% of individuals are either employed or in graduate school at places like Harvard University, Dartmouth College, Stanford University, Columbia University, and other fine institutions.
+Within five months of graduation, 90% of individuals are either employed or in graduate school at places like Harvard University, Dartmouth College, Stanford University, Columbia University, and other reputable US institutions.

 An extraordinary setting

-Westminster’s beautiful campus is located in Sugar House, one of Salt Lake City’s safest and most vibrant neighborhoods.
-The campus has plenty of restaurants, shopping, and entertainment within walking distance.
+Westminster’s beautiful campus is located in Sugar House, one of Salt Lake City’s most vibrant neighborhoods.
+The campus has restaurants, shopping, and entertainment within walking distance.
 A short 10-minute drive will get you to the downtown business district, with opportunities for internships, jobs, nightlife, professional sports, and cultural experiences, and a 30-minute drive will allow you to ski some of the greatest snow on Earth.
-You have year-round access to world-class mountain recreation, including seven major resorts.

-Westminster College has been nationally recognized by education professionals as a College of Distinction because of its strong focus on teaching undergraduates and the wide variety of innovative learning experiences.
+Westminster College has been nationally recognized by education professionals as a College of Distinction because of its strong focus on teaching undergraduates and its wide variety of innovative learning experiences.
 In addition:

-• Westminster is a member of the New American Colleges and Universities, a selective national consortium of small to mid-sized institutions dedicated to the integration of liberal education, professional studies, and civic engagement.
+• Westminster is a member of the New American Colleges and Universities, a selective national consortium of small to midsize institutions dedicated to the integration of liberal education, professional studies, and civic engagement.

-• The Princeton Review’s 2016 edition of its annual college guide The Best 379 Colleges gives Westminster top marks for quality of life, academics, and green initiatives.
-In the profile, students praise Westminster’s “outstanding” nursing program, “great financial aid,” and very “personal culture.”
+• The Princeton Review’s 2018 edition of its annual college guide, The Best 382 Colleges, gives Westminster top marks for quality of life, academics, and green initiatives.
+In the profile, students praise Westminster’s “outstanding” Nursing program, “great financial aid,” and very “personal culture.”

-• Westminster is included in The Princeton Review’s 2015 Guide to 353 Green Colleges for the fourth year in a row for its commitment to sustainability.
-“Our students take sustainability very seriously, which is why we have environmentally themed residence halls, campus gardens, solar panels, and very active recycling and transportation programs,” said Kerry Case, Director of Westminster’s Environmental Center.
+• Westminster is included in The Princeton Review’s 2017 Guide to 353 Green Colleges for the sixth year in a row for its commitment to sustainability.
+“Our students take sustainability very seriously, which is why we have environmentally themed residence halls, campus gardens, solar panels, and very active recycling and transportation programs,” said Kerry Case, director of Westminster’s Environmental Center.